pion/website/content/en/blog/sctp-and-rack.md

 | latency p50 | 16.37 ms | 11.86 ms | **−27.5%** |
 | latency p99 | 36.95 ms | 27.84 ms | **−24.6%** |

-That **+71% throughput-per-CPU**  is simply the goodput measured (Mbps) divided by the run's `cpu_seconds`. non-rack cruised at ~234 Mbps using ~0.056 CPU seconds (~4,189 Mbps/CPU-s), while RACK sustained 316 Mbps with ~0.044 CPU seconds (~7,177 Mbps/CPU-s).
+That **+71% throughput-per-CPU**  is simply the goodput measured (Mbps) divided by the run's `cpu_seconds`.
+Non-rack cruised at ~234 Mbps using ~0.056 CPU seconds (~4,189 Mbps/CPU-s), while RACK sustained 316 Mbps with ~0.044 CPU seconds (~7,177 Mbps/CPU-s).
 That gap is the proof that rack delivers ~71% more work per unit of CPU.

 ### Test setup

-To test RACK we run these test profiles:
+To test RACK, we ran these test profiles to compare how RACK performs against main (baseline):

 - **max-burst** - "how fast can we go" with no delay, loss, or reordering; it targets the raw transport path:

-Goodput jumps +34.9% (234 ->316 Mbps) while CPU seconds drop 21% (0.056 ->0.044 s) and p50/p99 both fall ~25%; RACK now delivers ~71% more Mbps per CPU-second.
+Goodput jumps +34.9% (234 ->316 Mbps) while CPU seconds drop by 21% (0.056 ->0.044 s) and p50/p99 both fall by ~25%.
+RACK now delivers ~71% more Mbps per CPU-second.

-- **handshake** - same burst pattern but includes the COOKIE/SHUTDOWN handshake, so we exercise setup timers:
+- **handshake** - same burst pattern, this time **including** the COOKIE/SHUTDOWN handshake, so we exercise setup timers:

-Goodput climbs +15% (237 ->272 Mbps); latency stays basically flat (15.65 ->15.99 ms for p50, 35.27 ->33.25 ms for p99), so the faster throughput comes without slower ACK paths.
+Goodput climbs +15% (237 ->272 Mbps) while latency stays basically flat (15.65 ->15.99 ms for p50, 35.27 ->33.25 ms for p99), which confirms that the faster throughput comes without slower ACK paths.

-- **unordered-late-low-rtt** - minor delay/jitter (10 ms) but unordered delivery-simulates packet trains with mild disorder:
+- **unordered-late-low-rtt** - minor delay/jitter (10 ms) but unordered delivery to simulate packet trains with mild disorder:

- Minor latency/throughput noise; both forks still pass but RACK keeps the steady delivery despite small unordered bursts.
+ Minor latency and throughput noise.
+Both branches still pass but RACK keeps the delivery steady despite small unordered bursts.

-- **unordered-late-high-rtt** - large RTT/jitter (180 ms / 60 ms) plus unordered, so we watch how the stack copes with latency spikes:
+- **unordered-late-high-rtt** - large RTT/jitter (180 ms / 60 ms) with unordered delivery, so we can watch how the stack copes with latency spikes:

-Still very high latency due to the profile, but RACK keeps throughput comparable while avoiding regressions; no regressions were flagged.
+Very high latency due to the profile, but RACK keeps throughput comparable while completely avoiding any regressions.

-- **unordered-late-dynamic-rtt** - fluctuating RTT (40 ms base ±180 ms jitter) with unordered delivery, mimicking bursty network dynamics:
+- **unordered-late-dynamic-rtt** - fluctuating RTT (40 ms base ±180 ms jitter) with unordered delivery to mimic burst-y network dynamics:

-Still passes; no noticeable regressions were reported, showing the branch handles jitter swings fine.
+Both branches pass with no noticeable regressions from RACK, which shows that each branch handles jitter swings fine.

-- **congestion** - ordered delivery with 2% loss and modest delay/jitter. stress-tests congestion control and SACK-driven recovery:
+- **congestion** - ordered delivery with 2% loss and modest delay/jitter to stress-tests congestion control and SACK-driven recovery:

-The loss-handling path stays green; RACK won't burn extra CPU compared to master, showing the +35% clean-case gain doesn't cost the loss profile.
+The loss-handling path stays green and RACK doesn't use extra CPU compared to master which shows the +35% clean-case gain doesn't cost the loss profile.

-- **retransmission** - ordered with 5% loss and 20 ms jitter to force fast-retransmit/TLP scenarios:
+- **retransmission** - ordered with 5% loss and 20 ms jitter to force fast-retransmit/TLP scenario:

-The fault case still hits retries; RACK's CPU profile actually shows more JSON/packet-logging work but that's what we expect during retransmit storms.
+The fault case still hits retries and RACK's CPU profile actually shows more JSON/packet-logging work but that's what we expect during retransmit storms.

-- **reorder-low** - unordered with 1.5% loss plus deliberate reordering; exercises scheduler/queue behavior under loss＋reorder:
+- **reorder-low** - unordered with 1.5% loss plus deliberate reordering to exercise scheduler/queue behavior under loss＋reorder:

-Goodput improves +44% (1.79 ->2.58 Mbps) and the run finishes faster (≈3.70 s vs 5.34 s), so RACK now owns the low-rate reordering scenario instead of languishing behind master.
+Goodput improves +44% (1.79 Mbps -> 2.58 Mbps) and the run finishes faster (~3.70 s vs 5.34 s), so RACK dominates the low-rate reordering scenario.

 - **burst-loss** - unordered with 4% loss and 50 ms jitter to push retransmit/recovery under heavy loss bursts.
 - **fragmentation** - oversized payloads require chunk fragmentation/reassembly to verify large-message handling:

-nothing improved or got worse.
+Nothing improved or got worse.

-- **media-hevc** - real-world video pattern: one-way stream, paced HEVC frames (~25 fps), 3% loss, ~1200-byte max payload (taken from DRM media over WebRTC datachannels scenarios) to ensure sustained media delivery works.
+- **media-hevc** - A real-world use case with video: one-way stream, paced HEVC frames (~25 fps), 3% loss, ~1200-byte max payload, across a ~13-14 Mbps link (taken from a real-world use case of sending DRM media over WebRTC datachannels) to ensure sustained media delivery works.

-With the new 13 Mbps, RACK now hits 12.90 Mbps goodput in 2.14 s (100% delivery) while master→RACK sits at 11.34 Mbps in 4.66 s.
-That's a 2× faster finish and the old 12 s cliff is gone.
+RACK hits 12.90 Mbps goodput in 2.14 s (100% delivery) while the main branch streaming to the RACK branch sits at 11.34 Mbps in 4.66 s.
+That's a 2x faster finish!

+We also have 3 negative tests to ensure that any corruptions or errors are still being caught:

 - **fault-checksum** - corrupts every 7th DATA chunk's checksum so receivers must drop it and log the error.
 - **fault-bad-chunk-len** - mangles the chunk length field every 7th chunk to validate length checks/parsing.
-- **fault-nonzero-padding** - corrupts padding bytes every 7th chunk so padding validation and chunk isolation logic are exercised:
+- **fault-nonzero-padding** - corrupts padding bytes every 7th chunk so padding validation and chunk isolation logic are exercised.

-These negative cases still fail (they are supposed to). the branch and master both detect the corruption, so no regression.
+In both branches, these cases fail (as desired), which confirms that both branches detect the corruption and that there is no regression in behavior.

 ### CPU flamegraphs